MCIT Online requires the completion of ten courses comprised of six core courses and four electives.

 Corequisite: CIT 596

 Structured information is the lifeblood of commerce, government, and science today.
 This course provides an introduction to the broad field of information management systems, covering a range of topics relating to structured data, from data modeling to logical foundations and popular languages, to system implementations.
-We will study the theory of relational data design; the basics of query languages; efficient storage of data, execution of queries and query optimization; transactions and updates; and “big data” and NoSQL systems.
+We will study the relational data model; SQL; database design using the Entity-Relationship model and relational design theory; transactions and updates; efficient storage of data; indexes; query execution and query optimization; and “big data” and NoSQL systems.

 CIS 581 Computer Vision & Computational Photography